Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Background and Related Work

 \section{Background and Related Work}

-Otome games, which originated in Japan during the 1990s, are narrative-driven video games primarily designed for female players, allowing them to experience romantic interactions with virtual male characters.
-This game genre gained popularity in China during the 2010s.
-As the mobile gaming industry in China has expanded, various mobile Otome games, such as \textit{Mr. Love: Queen's Choice}\footnote{https://evol.papegames.cn/ [Last Accessed: Nov 30, 2024]}, \textit{Light and Night}\footnote{https://love.qq.com/ [Last Accessed: Nov 30, 2024]}, \textit{Tears of Themis}\footnote{https://tot.hoyoverse.com/ [Last Accessed: Nov 30, 2024]} and \textit{Love and Deepspace}\footnote{https://loveanddeepspace.infoldgames.com/ [Last Accessed: Nov 30, 2024]}, have emerged.
-The growth of Otome games has also spurred the development of related offline practices, including cos-commissions, thereby fostering a vibrant subcultural community around these games.
+Otome game, sometimes contracted to Otoge, is a story-based video game genre that is targeted towards female players~\cite{tian_2022_otome}.
+The first commercial Otome game, \textit{Angelique}, appeared in the early 1990s in Japan~\cite{Kim2009-KIMWGI}.
+As China's mobile gaming market exploded during the 2010s, the Chinese market of Otome games expanded by leaps and bounds and gained a huge number of fans.veral mobile Otome games that achieved notable commercial success were launched in this period, such as \textit{Mr. Love: Queen's Choice}\footnote{https://evol.papegames.cn/ [Last Accessed: Nov 30, 2024]}, \textit{Light and Night}\footnote{https://love.qq.com/ [Last Accessed: Nov 30, 2024]}, \textit{Tears of Themis}\footnote{https://tot.hoyoverse.com/ [Last Accessed: Nov 30, 2024]}, and \textit{Love and Deepspace}\footnote{https://loveanddeepspace.infoldgames.com/ [Last Accessed: Nov 30, 2024]}.
+Alongside the flourish of market, offline events including fan meet-ups and dedicated conventions, have become common.

-From a sociology perspective, subcultures are social groups that distinguish themselves from mainstream culture through unique practices, symbols, and shared identities \cite{haenfler2013subcultures}.
-In HCI, subcultures have been studied for their distinctive interactions with technology, community norms, and creative forms of expression \cite{Tanenbaum2018SteampunkSA, su_2019_dolls, su2019speedrun}.
-According to post-subculture theory, contemporary subcultures are not monolithic; rather, they are marked by the hybridity and fluidity of their members, reflecting the dynamic nature of individual identities and social interactions within these groups \cite{muggleton2000inside}.
-Cosplay, as a practice within subcultural communities, epitomizes this hybridity and mobility, as participants integrate elements from anime, comics, games, and novels (ACGN) to construct performances that blur boundaries between individual and collective identities \cite{rahmen_2012_cosplay, li_2023_cosplay}.

-Intimacy is a multifaceted concept encompassing emotional closeness, mutual understanding, and shared experiences \cite{jeffrey2014raccoon}.
-Within online communities, intimacy is often cultivated and sustained through various forms of digital interaction, including chats, shared content, and collaborative activities \cite{freeman_2016_revisiting, boellstorff2015coming}.
-Intimacy in these settings has been linked to increased social support, particularly for underrepresented or marginalized groups who may encounter barriers to forming intimate relationships offline \cite{freeman_2016_revisiting}.
-In HCI research, digital platforms have been investigated for their capacity to foster intimate interactions, with a focus on elements like anonymity, decentralization, and shared objectives \cite{freeman_2016_revisiting, li_2023_virtual, maloney_falling_2020, boellstorff2015coming}.
-However, there is limited understanding of how personalized intimacy can be co-created and maintained within hybrid environments that bridge online and offline interactions.
-Cos-commission, positioned at the convergence of subcultural community practices and collective intimacy creation, offers a valuable perspective on how personalized support can be facilitated through hybrid collective engagements.